 - $239,000 to hold them in detention in Australia;

-The Commonwealth Parliamentary Library has a useful guide to the terminology and concepts in the Federal Budget, as well as a factsheet outlining costs of asylum policy.
+Some additional details on expenditure for individual detention centres, both onshore and offshore, can be found through Senate Estimates transcripts and related documents, and through federal budget papers.
+The Commonwealth Parliamentary Library has a guide to terminology and concepts in the Budget, and a publication outlining costs of asylum policy.

 Reports from committee inquiries relating to asylum policy may include references to the cost of services or facilities.
-Recent reports include:
+Examples include:

-- Select Committee on the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre on Nauru, 2015 report
+- Select Committee on the Recent Allegations relating to Conditions and Circumstances at the Regional Processing Centre on Nauru, 2015 report; and

 - Senate Standing Committee on Legal and Constitutional Affairs, Incident at the Manus Island Detention Centre from 16 to 18 February 2014, 2014 report

 What economic contribution do refugees make to a community?

 Studies have shown that refugees can bring material, cultural and demographic benefits to the communities in which they settle.
 While refugees may find it difficult to get jobs initially, over time their labour participation rate increases and they can make a significant economic contribution.
 This contribution can be facilitated by appropriate policy responses.
 Studies examining the economic contribution of refugees are listed below.

 - National Centre for Longitudinal Data found the vast majority of newly resettled refugees are literate in their own language and just over half understood spoken English on arrival: Building a New Life in Australia: The Longitudinal Study of Humanitarian Migrants, initial findings, September 2015